tolitius/calip/README.md

 INFO  user - "#'user/rsum" args: ("oops") | took: 87,268 nanos | error: java.lang.ClassCastException: java.lang.String cannot be cast to java.lang.Number
 ```

-## Match and wrap many functions
+## match and wrap many functions

-While profiling applications there are two questions that are very frequent:
+while profiling applications there are two questions that are very frequent:

 > out of all these functions what _exactly_ takes so long?